royw/fc-audit/README.md

 Note: If you get a "No module named pre_commit" error, try running `pre-commit install` in your virtual environment.
 Resetting your virtual environment may cause this error.

-### Configured Hooks
+### Configured pre-commit Hooks

-1. File Formatting and Validation:
+File Formatting and Validation:

    - Trailing whitespace removal
    - End of file fixing (ensures files end with newline)
    - YAML/TOML validation